seL4/docs/projects/sel4test/index.md

 ### IA32 Example

-We will now build seL4test for IA32, to run on the Qemu simulator.
+We will now build seL4test for IA32, to run on the QEMU simulator.

 Passing `-DSIMULATION=TRUE` to CMake produces a script to simulate our release IA32 build.
 The following commands will configure our CMake build: